raspberrypilearning/python_scrolling/en/step_6.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-In this step you will create some conditions using `if` statements that will affect your game in a way that you choose.
+In this step you will import an image to use as a 'player sprite', that will follow your mouse pointer using x and y co-ordinates.

 </div>
 <div>